 Figure 16 Here is a full list of the preset settings (as seen when 'More Options' is selected).
 The General Purpose presets will preserve RGB profiles, but use sRGB as the RGB workspace instead of Adobe RGB, and CMYK color management will be switched off.
+This is a little better than the previous Web Graphics default and may help avoid confusion among novice users.
 In the basic 'Fewer Options' mode, the choice will be restricted so that all you see will be the color settings for your geographical area.